 In an attempt to fill information gaps about the migration of whimbrels along the Atlantic Coast, the Center for Conservation Biology (CCB), joined with The Nature Conservancy to use state-of-the art satellite transmitters to track birds during their migration.

-Since 2008, CCB has successfully tracked over 25 shorebirds from their breeding grounds in the Arctic to their wintering grounds in the Caribbean and in South America.
+Since 2008, CCB has successfully tracked nearly 50 shorebirds from their breeding grounds in the Arctic to their wintering grounds in the Caribbean and in South America.

 The tracking data has revealed previously unknown migratory routes which link breeding populations to migratory stopover sites throughout North America.
 These stopover sites, including the lower Delmarva Peninsula and Virginia Coast Reserve, provide critical staging areas for whimbrels and other migrating shorebirds to refuel before the next leg of their journey.